simple-yii2/app-single-page/README.md

 - Application won't create the database for you, this has to be done manually before you can access it.
 - Check and edit the other files in the `config/` directory to customize your application as required.

 Once the database is configured, open in browser `your_app/cms` page.
-On first start, the control system will create a tables in database and add the required rows to get started.
+On first start, the control system will create an tables in database and add the required rows to get started.

 ### Application